-Most states have grant and loan programs for state residents which may be used to attend out-of-state colleges.
-Students should investigate these through their high school guidance office or contact the Department of Education in their state capital.
+Most states have grant and loan programs that may be used for state residents to attend out-of-state colleges.
+Students should investigate these programs through their high school guidance office or contact the Department of Education in their state capital.